 A unified principle for the creation of individual architecture solutions was laid down.
 The entire development is split into 10 types; with different combinations of materials, they will create an infinite number of options.
 This helps create a genetic code with modules to choose from for any specific situation, without fear of dullness.

-The competition, from the idea to the development of the facade typology, was carried out in collaboration with Petitdidierprioux Arсhitectes
+The competition bid, from the idea to façade typology development, was carried out in collaboration with Petitdidierprioux Arсhitectes

-The map of Moscow is like a mosaic.
-It is heterogeneous like a patchwork blanket, made up of different fragments.
-In the center there is a diverse architectural and colorful historical core, surrounded by standardized residential districts in which diversity and the spirit of place have disappeared.
+The map of Moscow is like a mosaic, heterogeneous like a patchwork blanket.
+The downtown houses an architecturally and coloristically diverse historical core, surrounded by generic residential districts with preciously little diversity and local spirit preserved.

-It is extremely important to restore the ability of the resident to identify himself with his home and the surrounding development, and then the human connection to his place will become more real and tangible.
+It is crucial to give the residents the idea to identify themselves with their homes and the surrounding development, so the human connection to the place can become more real and tangible.